Israel in the Eurovision Song Contest 2016: Semi-final

 Hovi Star took part in technical rehearsals on 4 and 7 May, followed by dress rehearsals on 11 and 12 May.
 This included the jury show on 11 May where the professional juries of each country watched and voted on the competing entries.

 The Israeli performance featured Hovi Star performing in a black outfit covered in Swarovski crystals with two acrobats performing on giant hoops.
 The stage was predominately dark with the LED screens displaying stars and a pyrotechnic waterfall effect featured at the end of the performance.
 The two acrobats performing on stage with Hovi Star were Amir Ner-Goan and Jennifer Cohen.
-Hovi Star was also joined by three backing vocalists: Imri Ziv, Almog Kapach and Matan Agami.
+Hovi Star was also joined by three backing vocalists: Imri Ziv (Who would represent Israel at the Eurovision Song Contest 2017), Almog Kapach and Matan Agami.

 At the end of the show, Israel was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Israel placed seventh in the semi-final, receiving a total of 147 points: 20 points from the televoting and 127 points from the juries.